averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.pseudocolumn.ora_operation` - The name of the field in the Kafka Connect record that contains the name of the operation (UPDATE/INSERT/DELETE) that changed the database row.
 If the value is empty, the operation field is not included in the Kafka Connect records.
 Default - *<EMPTY_STRING>*, i.e. do not include row change operation field in Kafka Connect record

+`a2.pseudocolumn.ora_username` - The name of the field in the Kafka Connect record that contains the name of the the user who executed the transaction.
+If the value is empty, the username is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include username field in Kafka Connect record

+`a2.pseudocolumn.ora_osusername` - The name of the field in the Kafka Connect record that contains the name of the the OS user who executed the transaction.
+If the value is empty, the OS username is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include OS username field in Kafka Connect record

+`a2.pseudocolumn.ora_hostname` - The name of the field in the Kafka Connect record that contains the hostname of the machine from which the user connected to the database.
+If the value is empty, the hostname is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include hostname field in Kafka Connect record

+`a2.pseudocolumn.ora_audit_session_id` - The name of the field in the Kafka Connect record that contains the audit session ID associated with the user session making the change.
+If the value is empty, the audit session id field is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include audit session ID field in Kafka Connect record

+`a2.pseudocolumn.ora_session_info` - The name of the field in the Kafka Connect record that contains the information about the database session that executed the transaction.
+If the value is empty, the session info field is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include session info field in Kafka Connect record

+`a2.pseudocolumn.ora_client_id` - The name of the field in the Kafka Connect record that contains the client identifier in the session that executed the transaction (if available).
+If the value is empty, the client identifier field is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include client identifier field in Kafka Connect record

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters